ansible/ansible/docs/docsite/rst/installation_guide/intro_installation.rst

 Prerequisites
 --------------

 You install Ansible on a control node, which then uses SSH (by default) to communicate with your managed nodes (those end devices you want to automate).
+Control nodes and managed nodes have different minimum requirements.

 .. _control_node_requirements: